dmitriyfourier/eleventy-study-site/README.md

 	- TailwindCSS
 	- CSS Imports
 	- Autoprefixer
-- PurgeCSS to remove unused CSS (set up for TailwindCSS by default) in production
 - HTML minified in production
 - CSS inlined and minified in production
 - [esbuild](https://esbuild.github.io/) used to bundle and minify scripts